ianxxiao/use-athena/README.md

 **Athena Preview** - This benchmarks and predicts how well your article might do given your topic, content, and audience.

-Check out https://athena.launchaco.com/ for more details and sign up for the upcoming beta launch.

 # Free vs. Pro
 Athena uses simple and transparent Freemium model.
 Pricing details are coming soon.

 # How to Get It
 Coming soon.
+Sign up for our beta launch at https://athena.launchaco.com/

 # Build Status
 [![CircleCI](https://circleci.com/gh/ianxxiao/use-athena/tree/master.svg?style=svg)](https://circleci.com/gh/ianxxiao/use-athena/tree/master)